webloft/mysql-native/ABOUT_PREPARED_V2.md

 mess and problems due to the original disconnect only being covered up, not resoloved.

-So I think a re-design is warranted, and here's what I'm currently thinking:
+So I think a re-design is warranted:

 - Get rid of `PreparedImpl`.
 Just have a `Prepared` struct and be done with it.
 In the unlikely case anyone really does need deterministic server-side release